Articles in Famous Felines are written by

 Larry the cat checks out his new surroundings at Number 10, Feb 2011 Later news bulletins showed Larry exploring his new surroundings at the PM's official residence.
 With the attendant press and TV attention it must have been a rather nerve-wracking and bewildering experience for him — many cats would have fled the scene altogether, but on the whole he held his composure and didn't appear too unsettled.
 Apart, that is, from a slight slip when things became a little too overwhelming, and he scratched a reporter as he struggled free from her arms when she picked him up for a one-to-one 'interview'!
 Some lovely images came out of the photocall, two of which we reproduce here (left, and above right).
 By the end of the day in Britain, news of Larry's arrival, photos and videos had circled the globe online.
 Within even less time at least three Twitter accounts had also been set up claiming to be Larry.

-A Guardian political correspondent, after checking with No. 10, noted in his blog that Larry was 'for Downing Street'; in other words, his status is that of an office cat rather than a family pet or an official civil service cat as his predecessors have been.
+A Guardian political correspondent, after checking with No. 10, noted in his blog that Larry was 'for Downing Street'; in other words, his status would be that of an office cat rather than a family pet or an official civil service cat as his predecessors had been.
 As such the cost of his food and upkeep do not come out of the public purse, but from staff at the building who also share in his care and welfare.
-He is able to access almost all parts of Nos.
-10 and 11, to sleep where he wishes, and has the run of the enclosed gardens.
+At the time it was said he'd be able to access almost all parts of Nos.
+10 and 11, to sleep where he wished, and have the run of the enclosed gardens.
 Early indications were that Larry showed every sign of being able to adjust to his new surroundings and situation; indeed, a No. 10 spokesman said Larry was 'chilled'.

 Shortly after his arrival a story was circulated that his former owner had stepped forward after seeing his story in the media.
 'Margaret Sutcliffe' claimed Larry was in fact 'Jo' who had disappeared a few months previously, and that she 'nearly died' when she saw his photos.
 The tale went that her nephew 'Tim' had begun a Facebook page to campaign for Larry's return and several hundred people had already joined, some saying they had written to Downing Street in support.
 The Daily Mail and others ran with the story, and it was quickly reproduced at many online sites.
 However, it turned out the whole thing had been a deliberate spoof to draw attention to 'churnalism'.